GoogleChromeLabs/howto-components/elements/howto-checkbox/README.md

     this.setAttribute('tabindex', 0);
 ```

-It's possible that a developer using this element might want to give it a
-different role, for example, `role="switch"`, if they're using it in a different
-context.
-Similarly they might want the control to not be focusable just yet, so
-they may set `tabindex="-1"`.
-It's important to respect the developer's wishes
-and not surpise them by overiding their configuration.
-For this reason, the
-element should check to see if those attributes have been set, before applying
-its own values.

-### Make properties lazy
+### Make properties lazy {: lazy-properties }

-A developer may attempt to set a property on the element before its definition
+A developer might attempt to set a property on the element before its definition
 has been loaded.
 This is especially true if the developer is using a framework
 which handles loading components, stamping them to the page, and binding their
 properties to a model.